To have good dental health, you need a mix of personal dental care and the care of your dentist.Source: Canadian Dental Association Website

 Brush at a 45-degree angle to your teeth.
 Direct the bristles to where your gums and teeth meet.
 Use a gentle, circular, massaging motion, up and down.
 Don’t scrub.
 Gums that recede visibly are often a result of years of brushing too hard.

 Clean every surface of every tooth.
 The chewing surface, the cheek side, and the tongue side.

 Don’t rush your brush.
 A thorough brushing should take at least two to three minutes.
 Try timing yourself.

 Change your usual brushing pattern.
 Most people brush their teeth the same way all the time.
 That means they miss the same spots all the time.
 Try reversing your usual pattern.

 Use a soft brush with rounded bristles.
 The right toothbrush cleans better.
 Choose a size and shape that allow you to reach all the way to your back teeth.
 There are many different types of brushes, so ask your dentist to suggest the best one for you.
 CDA recommends you replace your toothbrush every three months.

-There are a few different causes for bad breath.
+There are a few different causes of bad breath.
 It ranges from stomach problems to diets and teeth problems.
 Most of the causes can be found in the mouth, they are:

 - Tongue (when bacteria grows in between the papilla)